cs-si-ucr/cs10/docs/lab02.md

 Write a program to perform modulus between two floating-point values.
 The modulus operator `%` will not work on doubles.
 Do not use `fmod` from the cmath library (although you can use it to verify your results).
-Do not worry about negative values.
+Do not worry about negative values or modding by 0.

 Here is a hint: